 Condoms and Lube

-Thanks to funding from Manchester Pride, LGBT Foundation is able distribute safer sex packs throughout Manchester's 'Gay Village'.
+Thanks to funding from Manchester Pride, we are able distribute safer sex packs throughout Greater Manchester.
 Each pack contains 2 condoms and 2 sachets of lube, along with information about testing services and accessing PEP in case you have a concern about HIV exposure.

 We use the term ‘safer sex’, as no sexual activity can be 100% risk free.
 However for anal sex, if condoms are used correctly with plenty of water based lube, the majority of STIs can be prevented.